toddanglin/nativescript-trace-raven/README.md

 5. Navigate back to the root of the cloned repo
 6. Run `npm run demo.ios` or `npm run demo.android`

-If you do not add your DSN key before running the demo, the app will crash on launch.
+If the DSN key is not added before running the demo, the app will crash on launch.

 ## Known Issues